palmprang/SQL_A-Deep-Dive-into-Chinook-s-Sales-Data/README.md

 #### Understanding Customer Segmentation and Behavior
 - Which customer segments generatethe most revenue? <br/>
 - Which countries have the highest number of customers and total sales? <br/>
-- Are there any patterns in customer purchasing behavior (e.g., buying multiple albums by the same artist, purchasing tracks in bundles)? <br/>

 #### Product Analysis and Performance